What are your earliest memories of being interested in Art?

 But you also have an international element to what you do?

-I saw that galleries were promoting artists in their own regions and that shops and galleries were struggling.
+I saw that galleries were promoting artists in their own regions and that high street shops and galleries were struggling.
 I could see that more and more galleries were selling work online and that made me think that perhaps that would be a good idea here.
-I was thinking that we needed to find new ways to bring local art to new audiences, to look at using new venues easily accessible to people of all ages and with different lifestyles like restaurants and coffee shops.
+I was thinking that we needed to find new ways to bring local art to new audiences, to look at using an online presence here, using new venues easily accessible to people of all ages and with different lifestyles like restaurants and coffee shops.

 If all of that is added together, my background, my expertise, what is happening internationally, the lack of opportunities for local artists and my desire to help and support them, especially given I think there are lots of talented artists based in Northern Ireland; that lead to the setting up of Gallery 545.